 Before you ask, yes you will use the fun account for this!

-Go to dinner, the park, for drinks, etc… and spend a portion of the date to talk about your finances and what is working and what is not.
+Go to dinner, the park, for drinks, etc… and spend a portion of the date talking about your finances and what is working and what is not.

 This shouldn’t take the whole date night to do, so after this just have fun!